jeremywei201-tech/camera-raw-agent-release/README.md

 **Before**:
 ![Basic](./test/basic.jpg)

-**Input**: Adjust the warm yellow in the highlight to a soft orange red, keep the overall style unchanged
+**Input**: Adjust the warm yellow in the highlight to a soft orange red, keep the overall style unchanged.

 **Retouch**:
 ![Retouched1](./test/after1.jpg)

-**Input**: The dark cool color in the ridge is getting a little warmer, restore it **Retouch**:
+**Input**: The dark cool color in the ridge is getting a little warmer, restore it.

+**Retouch**:
 ![Retouched2](./test/after2.jpg)